Welcome Pack

 How will I know about events?

-We send out regular newsletters via email which are also displayed on the parent’s notice board, on our closed group Facebook page (this is for current parents and carers of the preschool, please ask to be added) and on the website.
+We send out regular newsletters via email which are also displayed on the parent’s notice board, on our closed group Facebook page (please ask to be added) and on the website.

 What are snack arrangements?